The 7 best caravan damp meters

 Can damp in a caravan be repaired?

-Are cheap damp meters any good?
+Do cheap damp meters work?

 Cheap damp meters can be good for basic checks and occasional use.
 However, investing in a higher-quality meter is advisable for more accurate and consistent readings.